SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Type-options.md

 Only applicable for parameters of type read.

 > [!NOTE]
+>
-> For smart-serial connections, [dynamic polling](xref:ConnectionsSmartSerialDynamicPolling) is supported from DataMiner 10.3.11/10.4.0 onwards<!--RN 37404-->.
+> - For smart-serial connections, [dynamic polling](xref:ConnectionsSmartSerialDynamicPolling) is supported from DataMiner 10.3.11/10.4.0 onwards<!--RN 37404-->.
+> - For HTTP connections, to poll an HTTPS server on a different port than 443, the "https://" prefix needs to be specified before the IP address as parameter value.
+The prefix that was configured during element creation will not be taken into account.

 ### dynamic snmp get